robertmaxwilliams/max-website/blog/2019-1-18-Response-to-Meditations-on-Moloch.md

 #### Relation to AI safety

-We are controlled soley by systematic force, meaning we will either discard all of our values except reproduction (Malthus) or form cohesive system and let it rule our values from above (wholism).
+We are controlled solely by systematic force, meaning we will either discard all of our values except reproduction (Malthus) or form cohesive system and let it rule our values from above (holism).
 Even the most iron-fisted dictators still
-[depend on systematic forces to grant them power.](https://www.youtube.com/watch?v=rStL7niR7gs) The image of the sole dictator, affecting everything but affected by nothing, is largely a myth [todo back this up].
+[depend on systematic forces to grant them power.](https://www.youtube.com/watch?v=rStL7niR7gs) The image of the sole dictator, affecting everything but affected by nothing, is largely a myth (or at least CGP Grey makes this claim).

 In our current state, without any superintelligence, we are still controlled by forces larger than ourselves which are often not aligned with anyone's values.
 The collective being of humanity doesn't even seem to be aware that it can die from its actions, given its inability to stop polluting the oceans and generating greenhouse gasses.

-Deciding not to create superintelligent AI is to doom ourselves to doom ourselves to this different kind of maligned force, one that also poses existential risk.
-This needs to be considered when weighting the risks and benifits of construction potential superintelligence.
+Deciding not to create superintelligence AI is to doom ourselves to doom ourselves to this different kind of maligned force, one that also poses existential risk.
+This needs to be considered when weighting the risks and benefits of construction potential superintelligence.
 If we could build a superintelligence tomorrow, and it had a 10% chance of replacing the universe with paperclips, should we do it?
 What are the odds that humanity destroys itself, and no intelligent life ever comes back, like in [H.G.
 Wells' "Time Machine"](http://www.gutenberg.org/ebooks/35)?
 If our odds are